 Registration is now open for the Philadelphia Bar Association's Bench-Bar & Annual Conference at Borgata in Atlantic City, N.J. on Friday and Saturday, Oct.
 17-18.
 A total of 8.5 continuing legal education credits will be available at the conference.

 The Bench-Bar & Annual Conference provides attendees the opportunity to earn continuing legal education (CLE) credit while networking with colleagues and members of the bench.
 Hundreds of attorneys and judges are expected to attend.
 Registration is available at philabenchbar.com

 Full conference early-bird registration rates are $379 for members and $229 for Young Lawyers Division members, public interest and government attorneys.
+Registration for non-members is $529.
 Early bird registration is available until Friday, Sept.
 19. Registration includes all CLE programing and all sponsored meals and events on Friday and Saturday.
 After Sept.
 19, registration rates increase by $70.